rossetti/RossettiArenaBook/docs/02-Chapter2.md

 as idealized in Figure \@ref(fig:DriveThru).
 Now you should consider the entities of the system.
 An entity is a conceptual thing of importance that flows through a system potentially using the resources of the system.
-Therefore, one of the first questions to ask when developing an model
+Therefore, one of the first questions to ask when developing a model
 is: *What are the entities*?
 In this situation, the entities are the customers that need to use the pharmacy.
 This is because customers are discrete things that enter the system, flow through the system, and then